yashsinha1611/sfdocs_Build_AI/docs/Integrations/redis/redis_kubernetes.md

-# Redis in Kubernetes
+# Monitor Redis DB in Kubernetes

 ## Overview

-Redis running in kubernetes can be monitored in SnappyFlow using following steps
+Redis running in kubernetes can be monitored in SnappyFlow using following steps.

 ## Redis monitoring with sfKubeAgent